 Medical marijuana is legal in New Jersey and New York, but it’s still considered a Schedule I. This means doctors cannot prescribe it like they would with regular prescription medicine.
 Your doctor has to determine that your condition qualifies you to use medical marijuana.
 Once our specialists determine that your condition can benefit from medical marijuana, we can provide you with the necessary paperwork to obtain a medical marijuana license from your state.

-At Metro Pain and Vein Centers, we understand the benefits of a multidisciplinary approach towards managing pain – including the use of medical marijuana.
+At Metro Pain Centers, we understand the benefits of a multidisciplinary approach towards managing pain – including the use of medical marijuana.
 If our doctors determine you need it and you’re approved of your license, you can visit a state-approved dispensary for your medication.
 Our team checks in regularly and performs routine assessments on qualifying patients based on state requirements to ensure your usage of medical marijuana is helping you manage your symptoms.

-A: This can vary between states, so you need to request an evaluation with Metro Pain and Vein Centers before our team can determine if you are qualified.
+A: This can vary between states, so you need to request an evaluation with Metro Pain Centers before our team can determine if you are qualified.
 After one of our specialists determines you qualify for its use, we can help you obtain a medical marijuana license.
 People who are likely to obtain a medical marijuana card are those who have a qualifying condition, including those who: